-Any provision or support should be provided in line with the needs of the child or young person and is not dependent on any formal medical diagnosis or educational determination.
+Any provision or support should be provided in line with the needs of the child or young person and is not dependent on any formal diagnosis.

 This document has been co-produced with parents, children and young people, schools, specialist teachers, educational psychologists, colleagues from health and the local authority.